7 Ways to Keep Your Computer and Online Credentials Safe and SecureJanelle Orfinada

 Here are the 7 Ways to Keep Your Computer and Online Credentials Safe and Secure:

 - Create complex passwords, which include, if possible, a combination of letters, numbers, and symbols.

 - When computers and mobile phones are not in use always lock these devices and ensure you are secured by a key or a PIN

-- Save your data safely and learn how to recover it.
+- Practice online safety by saving your data safely and learning how to recover it.
 Make sure you have additional copies to recover the vital data online

 - Keep sensitive information secure.
 Data on your social media and your email accounts, corresponding passwords and PINs and personal details such as bank and credit card purchases, health information, addresses, and location data should never be exchanged with non-authorized entities